 (e) Any employer who violates this section commits a Class A misdemeanor.

-Two weeks before you are scheduled to report, you will receive a letter containing a juror parking pass and a map.
 You may park for free at the Public Square Parking facility located at 101 James Robertson Parkway beside the Historic Metro Courthouse.
 Click here for a map.This is an underground parking facility.
 Do NOT park in the Public Square Garage at 4th and Deadrick.
 If you park in the wrong garage you will be responsible for the fee.
 When you check in for jury duty, you will be given a parking voucher to give the attendant.
-You will only receive one parking vocher per day.
+You will only receive one parking voucher per day.

 Security screening is heavily enforced at all Davidson County courthouses.
 To expedite the screening process we ask that you limit the amount of items that you bring with you during jury duty.
 Also, allow extra time to get through the security line.
 Please do not bring any weapons, mace, pepper spray, knives, forks, scissors, knitting needles or nail files.
 Basically, do not bring anything that can be considered a weapon.

-If you believe that you qualify for an exemption, you must submit your request in writing on your Jury Summons or click here to COMPLETE ONLINE.
+If you believe that you qualify for an exemption, you must submit your request in writing on your Jury Summons or click here to complete online.
 ANSWER EACH QUESTION UNDER PENALTY OF PERJURY.
-Requests to be excused or have your jury service postponed will not be considered by phone.
 Inconvenience or work hardships are not adequate reasons to be excused from jury duty.
 However you may request to be postponed to a later date.
-You must also include a letter from your doctor if you are requesting to be excused for medical reasons.
+You must also include a letter from your doctor if you are requesting to be excused for a medical reason.
 If you do not receive further notice, your request to be excused has been granted.
 If you no longer have your Jury Summons, you may mail your request to: